luismcsoul/the-sustainable-republic/README.md

 64. Financial payments will be granted for processing neighbors black waters and organic leftovers, plastics, glass, metals, electronics, etc. in order to reintroduce the materials to the productive chain.

-65. Finacial incentives would be granted to the last inhabitants of the territory before reaching the exlusive non-economic zone, in order to guarantee that no humans are tresspassing towards the natural parks and protected areas and are the facto rangers.
+65. Finacial incentives would be granted to the last inhabitants of the territory before reaching the exclusive non-economic zone, in order to guarantee that no humans are tresspassing towards the natural parks and protected areas and are the facto rangers.
 -
 .
 ## EXECUTIVE BRANCH